mParticle/docs/src/pages/guides/glossary/index.md

 **alias**

 Aliasing is a feature that allows clients to associate anonymous customer events to post-sign up events.
-Functionally, aliasing performs a copy operation from a source MPID to target MPID (see What gets copied.
+Functionally, aliasing performs a copy operation from a source MPID to target MPID.
 The source MPID is unchanged and still accessible in the system.

 This feature is supported by the Profile Link and Profile Conversion identity strategies.